A PROTECTIVE TRIO INSPIRED BY NATURE

 Triple antioxidants working together

 Gx-series media promote protection against ROS inspired by a natural detoxification system.
 Glutathione (GSH) is a vital component of endogenous antioxidant complex, but it has a low bioavailability and is not stable in aqueous solution.
 However, its precursor N-acetyl cysteine (NAC) is a durable molecule and can diffuse directly into the cells for de novo GSH synthesis, strengthening cellular protection against ROS.
-When NAC is acting together with two other antioxidants acetyl-l-carnitine (ALC) and alpha-lipoic acid (ALA), their cumulative effect is synergistically increased.
+When NAC is acting together with two other antioxidants acetyl-l-carnitine (ALC) and alpha-lipoic acid (ALA), their cumulative effect is synergistic.
 All together they stimulate GSH synthesis, promote detoxification and act as free radical scavengers.

 Acetyl-L-Carnitine improves oocyte chromosomal structure and blastocyst development while reducing apoptosis.
 7